freshworks/marketplace-sample-apps/Freshworks-Samples/Freshteam/newhire-onboarding-invites/README.md

 The app observes if new hire has been added and does the following operations:

-1. Sends a welcome email on new hire's official email address.
+1. Sends a welcome email to the new hire's official email address.
-2. Creates an AWS account and adds to Organisation.
+2. Creates an AWS account and adds new hire to the AWS Organisation.
 3. Sends an invite to a configured BitBucket Repository.

 The app can be configured to perform any of the 3 operations for each department.
 This can be done during the installation of the app, and also can be changed later.